zitadel/zitadel/apps/login/readme.md

 - Password Expiry Settings
 - Login Settings: multifactor init prompt
 - forceMFA on login settings is not checked for IDPs
+- disablePhone / disableEmail from loginSettings will be implemented right after https://github.com/zitadel/zitadel/issues/9016 is merged